 Most types of sound therapy block out the tinnitus with low-level white noise.
 In an auditory context, white noise is a random collection of equally intense sounds that cover the audible frequency range (20 to 20,000Hz).
 Exposure to static white noise is a form of masking that distracts your brain from the tinnitus.
 Your audiologist can customize the sound spectrum to your tinnitus.

 Tinnitus Notch therapy

 Tinnitus Notch therapy is a feature found in Signia hearing aids.
-It’s designed to treat tonal tinnitus, which manifests as a mostly continuous and stable frequency.
+It treats tonal tinnitus, which manifests as a mostly continuous and stable frequency.
 This therapy eliminates the tinnitus frequency from amplified sound and can quiet the tinnitus.
 In rare cases, this therapy can even make the hum, ring, or buzz disappear.
-The method is based on so-called windowed sound therapy, which has proven effective after four to five months of treatment.
+The method is based on so-called windowed sound therapy, which has shown long-term effects after four to five months of treatment.